-Will my photographs be in colour or black and white?
+Will my portrait photographs be in colour or black and white?

 Mostly in colour (unless you have booked a specific black & white photo shoot), but a few will be shown in black & white, as you have the choice to order in this finish also.

 A lot!
 Don’t worry I am not about to show you every single one.
-After the photoshoot I will carefully curate the results to show you the best selection of unique photographs.
+After your photoshoot, I will carefully curate the results to show you the best selection of unique photographs.

-If you do love them all, and want them all, you can as an album.
+If you do love them all and want them all, you can in a custom-designed album.

 Does the session booking fee include any products or digitals?

-How long does it take for orders to be ready for collection?
+How long does it take for orders to be delivered?

 It is worth bearing in mind that my suppliers can take longer to complete orders during peak periods such as Christmas.